xen-project/xen/SUPPORT.md

 Disabled by default (enable with hypervisor command line option).
 This feature is not security supported: see http://xenbits.xen.org/xsa/advisory-163.html

+### ARM/Non-PCI device passthrough

+    Status: Supported, not security supported

+Note that this still requires an IOMMU that covers the DMA of the device to be passed through.

+### ARM: 16K and 64K page granularity in guests

+    Status: Supported, with caveats

+No support for QEMU backends in a 16K or 64K domain.

+### ARM: Guest Device Tree support

+    Status: Supported

+### ARM: Guest ACPI support

+    Status: Supported

 ## Virtual Hardware, QEMU

 These are devices available in HVM mode using a qemu devicemodel (the default).